 12. The front wheel must precede the back wheel when passing through the gates.

 16. Only the greatest penalty, as defined above, shall be counted for the section.
-However, the following points may be added:
+However, the following points may be added (see section C. Other Penalties).

 C. Other Penalties: